ossobv/proxtop/README.rst

                             year
       -g AGGREGATION, --aggregation AGGREGATION
-                            RRD aggregation, can be one of: AVERAGE* | MAX
+                            RRD aggregation, can be one of: AVERAGE* | MAX --partial-match       Match VMs by substring instead of equality

     Default values may be placed in ~/.proxtoprc.
 Lines should look like: hostname=HOSTNAME, username=USERNAME, password=PASSWORD